Jack Nicklaus: Awards and recognition

-Nicklaus, through his global reach in design and development, as well as the worldwide marketing and licensing of his golf and lifestyle brand, is atop Golf Inc. magazine's coveted list of the "Most Powerful People in Golf" for a record-extending sixth consecutive year.
+Nicklaus is atop Golf Inc. magazine's list of the "Most Powerful People in Golf" for a sixth consecutive year.
 He is the only golf industry figure who has ever been named to the No. 1 spot for more than three years.
-Nicklaus topped the 2009 worldwide list of 35 individuals who were selected by a panel of editors for their ability to influence and impact the business of golf, be it the development of courses and communities, the operation of courses, the equipment used by golfers, or the rules and regulations of the game.
-Golf Inc. wrote that while the Golden Bear's reign at No. 1 is unprecedented, "the fact is that he keeps adding to his legend, at the design table and in the business world.
-Despite a worldwide course development slowdown, Nicklaus's design firm has over 40 courses in development around the globe ...
-And he remains perhaps golf's most respected spokesperson on a wide range of issues."
+Nicklaus topped the 2009 worldwide list of 35 individuals who were selected by a panel of editors for their ability to influence and impact the business of golf.